Why is There a Red Light On My Motherboard?

 Components might malfunction if they aren’t correctly put on the motherboard.
 POST (a self-testing technique used by PCs at boot-up) may fail, and your computer will not even power on in some situations.
 RAM, video card, and processor are a few of the most likely suspects.
 Your computer’s video card & RAM problems are usually caused by incorrectly securing these components.
 First, verify that the video card is positioned uniformly across the PCI-Express slot’s width.
 Then, to be safe, press it firmly to the ground.

 It’s possible that your motherboard can’t take the voltage from your power source.
 If you have an aftermarket CPU cooler, including a liquid-cooling system, you should consider upgrading to a higher-wattage PSU.
 Another issue that might arise is having too many devices connected simultaneously; try disconnecting all but your CPU & video card (if you have one).
-If that doesn’t work, you’ll probably need to disable specific startup applications or upgrade your hardware.
+If that doesn’t work, you’ll probably need to turn off specific startup applications or upgrade your hardware.

 Can the Motherboard be Repaired?

 When they turn off, it takes seconds for the current to regulate.
-And it’s rerouted to other gadgets, like your lights or your computer, in those few seconds.
+And it’s rerouted to other gadgets, like your lights or computer, in those few seconds.
 You may explain a power surge in this way at its most basic level.
 But, depending on your power arrangement, your locality’s power system, and even weather circumstances, it happens more frequently than you believe.

 How Do I Reset My Motherboard BIOS?